Pension Related Deduction (PRD) or Pension Levy

 PRSI Relief on Pension Related Deduction Abolished

-With effect from 1st January 2011 Gross income before the PRD deduction will be subject to PRSI.
+Since 1st January 2011 gross income before the PRD deduction is subject to employee PRSI.

 Issuing a P45 to an Employee